- Required Elements

 - Telephone Number

-- Applicant Information: If the organization submitting the application is not the sponsor, such as a consultant or a lawyer, include contact information for the applicant organization or individual.
+- Correspondent Information: If the organization submitting the application is not the sponsor, such as a consultant or a lawyer, include contact information for the correspondent organization or individual.

-- Provide the following information, if applicable: Pre-IDE/Pre-IDE meetings: Describe any discussions with the FDA reviewing division regarding this device.
-If a Pre-IDE was submitted, state the Pre-IDE number and the name of FDA reviewer, if known.
-If a Pre-IDE meeting occurred, provide the name of the FDA contact person and a copy of the meeting minutes.
+- Provide the following information, if applicable: Pre-Submission/Pre-Submission meetings: Describe any discussions with the FDA reviewing division regarding this device.
+If a Pre-Submission (Pre-Sub) was submitted, state the Pre-Sub number and a copy of the written feedback provided by.
+If a Pre-Sub meeting occurred, provide the name of the FDA contact person and a copy of the meeting minutes.

 - Waiver Requests: Identify any requests for waivers and include a justification for the waiver.

 - Referenced Files: Identify any files that are referenced in the IDE application, such as Premarket Approval, Premarket Notification 510(k), IDE, or device master files.
 If files were not submitted by the sponsor, include a letter from the owner of the files that grants FDA permission to reference the files in its review of the current application.

 In order to facilitate FDA's handling of IDE applications, the following recommendations are offered:

 - Use paper with nominal dimensions of 8 1/2" by 11".